danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Local invariant feature/SIFT.md

 # Matching
 ### Why?
 Can be used for **object recognition, image stitching, 3D modeling, gesture recognition, video tracking**, and other applications.
+Comparing descriptors from 2 different images (different views) of the same scene/object, to find corresponding keypoints.
-All the invariance properties are needed to have reliable matching across all kind of variable domains (lfor ight, rotation and scale).
+All the invariance properties are needed to have reliable matching across all kind of variable domains (for light, rotation and scale).
 ### How
-SIFT descriptors are compared to find corresponding keypoints, using **Nearest Neighbor Search** and **Euclidean Distance**.
+SIFT descriptors are compared to find corresponding keypoints, using **Nearest Neighbor ([[KNN]]) Search** and **Euclidean Distance**.
 ![[Pasted image 20230407224556.png]]
+Distance is computed for each keypoint in T, and we count as matches the ones where $$\frac{d_nn}{d_{2-nn}}\le T $$ _("Lowe's Ratio")_

+Where T is a threshold of 0.8 (empirically the best value to reject 90% of wrong matches and miss 5% of right matches).
+$d_{2-nn}$ is the distance of the neighbor's neighbor.
+This works best since real matches also have near neighbors with small distances.

+### Efficient search
+This search method is computationally expensive.
+Faster alternatives are:
+- **k-d tree** -> uses a kind of binary tree search
+- **Best Bin First (BBF)** -> efficient in high dimensional spaces